-Solvent abuse (or ‘volatile substance abuse’) is the deliberate inhalation of volatile chemicals for the purpose of getting intoxicated or ‘high’.
+Solvent abuse is the deliberate inhalation of volatile chemicals for the purpose of getting intoxicated or ‘high’.
 The fumes and gases inhaled are found in everyday products such as cigarette lighter refills and aerosols.

 This page will answer the most common questions around solvent abuse.
-We also have a leaflet available which you can view here.
+We also have a leaflet available.
 Just get in touch if you’d like printed copies.
+Download leaflet (PDF)

 Why do people abuse solvents?

 The products associated with solvent abuse are legal, accessible and inexpensive.
 So they offer the possibility of a fast-acting ‘high’ which usually passes off quickly without a hangover.
-This can also make solvent abuse difficult to detect.
+This can also make it difficult to detect.

 Solvent abuse might also be a response to problems in other areas of a person’s life.
 Stress, anxiety, bereavement, loneliness etc.

 Some people might use gases and solvents alongside other drugs or as a substitute if a preferred drug is unobtainable.

 Does solvent abuse lead to dependency or addiction?

-Some ‘chronic’ users of volatile substances report that they develop a tolerance to the substances.
+Some ‘chronic’ users of gases and solvents report that they develop a tolerance to the substances.
 They need more to keep achieving the same effects.
 This is worrying because it may lead to dependence (a feeling that you cannot do without the substance) and even psychological addiction.
 A young person experimenting with these substances is not likely to develop such problems in the short term.

 Can you die from solvent abuse?

 Yes.
 Directly inhaling gases and solvents can trigger a form of fatal heart attack called ‘Sudden Sniffing Death Syndrome’.
 Please visit our page on symptoms and risks for more information.
-Symptoms and risks of solvent abuse for more information.
+Symptoms and risks of solvent abuse

 How do you recognise the products?

 The most commonly misused products are butane gas cigarette lighter refills, aerosols (commonly deodorants) and petrol.
 Many UK aerosols carry the Solvent Abuse Can Kill Instantly (SACKI) warning pictured here.

-Consumer products containing volatile substances are safe when they’re used for their intended purpose and when the manufacturer’s instructions are followed.
+Consumer products containing gases and solvents are safe when they’re used for their intended purpose and when the manufacturer’s instructions are followed.